The 7 Best Reasons to Have a Wellness Program: Benefits of Wellness

 If the focus of your wellness program is to help individuals reach and maintain a healthy body weight you should prepare yourself to be disappointed.
 The unhealthy culture that surrounds most of us makes it extremely difficult to lose weight, in fact, most people in the United States and in the industrialized world gain weight every year.

 So there’s a couple ways to look at this.
-Wellness programs are very effective at reducing elevated health risks like blood pressure, glucose, and cholesterol.
+Wellness programs are very effective at reducing elevated health risks like blood pressure, glucose, and cholesterol which are all great reasons to have a wellness program.
 But they are not very effective at helping people lose weight.

 Without the impact of all the wellness programs in the world, obesity would be even worse than it currently is.